 Let your guests soak in spectacular views of the South Saskatchewan River through the enormous floor-to-ceiling windows that grace every event space at Remai Modern.
-Offering a stunning collection of modern spaces, Remai Modern can accommodate all your nuptial needs.
+Remai Modern can accommodate all your nuptial needs by offering a stunning collection of modern spaces.

 Housed among compelling art exhibitions, Remai Modern’s extraordinary event spaces can be tailored to a wide range of corporate events, from small business meetings for eight to large seated dinners for 350.

 Social Events & Celebrations